predixapm/cases/README.md

 # Cases

-Cases is an cases app.
+Cases is a cli application.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 We appreciate your contribution.
 Please refer to our [contributing guidelines](CONTRIBUTING.md).